-7.17 DEBRIS BLOWER KIT
+7.18 DEBRIS BLOWER KIT

-A debris blower kit can optionally be fitted at the rear of the Powerblade.
-The blower is powered from the tractor hydraulics.
+A debris blower kit can optionally be fitted at the rear of the hedge / verge trimmer.
+The blower is powered from a tractor hydraulic spool valve.

 The return oil must go directly through a free flow connection i.e., filler plug.
 Do not use a quick release coupling, through a spool valve on the return line.